From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: How thick is a hole?

-\begin{example} In Figure~\ref{Fig:ExCosk23Triang}A, we have a $1$-dimensional hole in $X$ (empty triangle, $\beta^{1}(X)=1$) that is fully enclosed by filled triangles ($2$-simplices).
-Taking the $2$-coskeleton of $X$ does not alter $X$, and the $(1,2)$-thick Betti number, $\beta^{1,2}(X)=1$, confirms that the hole persists as shown in (B).
-In (C), the $1$-dimensional hole in $Y$ (empty triangle, $\beta^{1}(Y)=1$) is not completely surrounded by filled triangles, causing the hole to disappear when taking the $2$-coskeleton.
-This is captured by the thick Betti number, $\beta^{1,2}(Y)=0$, as shown in (D).
+\begin{example} In Figure~\ref{Fig:ExCosk23Triang}a, we have a $1$-dimensional hole in $X$ (empty triangle, $\beta^{1}(X;\mathbb{Z}_2)=1$) that is fully enclosed by filled triangles ($2$-simplices).
+Taking the $2$-coskeleton of $X$ does not alter $X$, and the $(1,2)$-thick Betti number, $\beta^{1,2}(X;\mathbb{Z}_2)=1$, confirms that the hole persists as shown in (b).
+In (c), the $1$-dimensional hole in $Y$ (empty triangle, $\beta^{1}(Y;\mathbb{Z}_2)=1$) is not completely surrounded by filled triangles, causing the hole to disappear when taking the $2$-coskeleton.
+This is captured by the thick Betti number, $\beta^{1,2}(Y;\mathbb{Z}_2)=0$, as shown in (d).
 Therefore, one can say that the hole in $X$ is thicker than the hole in $Y$, as it is fully enclosed by $2$-simplices. \end{example}

-For a preliminary definition, we will consider a $n$-dimensional cycle to be \emph{thicker} than other if it is enclosed by higher dimensional simplices.
+For a preliminary definition, we will consider an $n$-dimensional cycle to be \emph{thicker} than other if it is enclosed by higher dimensional simplices.
 However, as we will explore in the next section, this requires a more formal treatment.

-The following proposition shows that the $(0,h)$-th thick Betti numbers counts the number of connected components which are defined by lower adjacent $h$-dimensional simplices (see Figure~\ref{Fig:0hCoskeletal}).
+The following proposition shows that the $(0,q)$-th thick Betti number counts the number of connected components which are defined by lower adjacent $q$-dimensional simplices (see Figure~\ref{Fig:0hCoskeletal}).

-\begin{proposition} For any $h>0$ and any field $\Bbbk$, the following formula holds:
+\begin{proposition} For any $q>0$ and any field $\Bbbk$, the following formula holds:

 or, equivalently,